Satisfactory Academic Progress (SAP)

 Good SAP Status

-(subscription).
-This process must be completed before financial aid can be
+completed before financial aid can be disbursed for the upcoming subscription.

-All SAP standards are based on cumulative measures, including credit hours accepted for transfer.
-A student must meet all three SAP standard requirements listed above to be eligible to receive federal and state financial aid.
+All students must meet all three SAP standard requirements listed above to be

 A student who is meeting all three SAP

 Suspended SAP Status

 Reinstatement of Financial Aid Eligibility for Students With Suspended SAP Status

 who fails to meet one or more SAP standards at the time of the evaluation.
 A

 student with a SAP suspended status is not eligible for financial aid for the